 I love Pottery Barn’s holiday decor.
 Seriously, it’s love.
-They might make a few missteps, but I could always be FORCED to find something to order… Their 2014 Valentines décor is a excellent example.
+They might make a few missteps, but I could always be FORCED to find something to order… Their 2014 (and 2015!)
+Valentines décor is an excellent example.
+I recently clicked over to the Pottery Barn site to check out their Valentines décor and stumbled upon their adorable Valentine Tea Towels.
+They suggest using them as a placement, napkin or even as a basket liner.
+Read the post to learn how to make these easy Valentine crafts and get the free printable pattern!

 I once told my husband I could quit teaching college classes and get a job at Pottery Barn for the employee discount.
 He immediately vetoed this idea believing that I would never, ever make any money working at Pottery Barn.
 I had to agree that I would definitely outspend my earnings if I was going to that den of decorating temptation every-single-day.